forlilab/Ringtail/docs/source/cmdline.rst

 ----------------
 The primary outputs from ``rt_process_vs.py`` are the database itself (``write`` mode) and the filtering log file (``read`` mode).
 There are several other output options as well, intended to allow the user to further explore the data from a virtual screening.

 The ``--plot`` flag generates a scatterplot of ligand efficiency vs docking score for the top-scoring pose from each ligand.
 Ligands passing the given filters or in the bookmark given with ``--bookmark_name`` will be highlighted in red.
 The plot also includes histograms of the ligand efficiencies and binding energies.
-The plot is saved as ``[filters_file].png`` if a ``--filters_file`` is used, otherwise it is saved as ``out.png``.
+The plot is saved as ``scatter.png``.

 The ``--pymol`` flag also generates a scatterplot of ligand efficiency vs docking score, but only for the ligands contained in the bookmark specified with ``--bookmark_name``.
 It also launches a PyMol session and will display the ligands in PyMol when clicked on the scatterplot.
 N.B.: Some users may encounter a ``ConnectionRefusedError``.
 If this happens, try manually launching PyMol (``pymol -R``) in a separate terminal window.